Klodovsky/Khaled.benhassen.dev/content/about/index.md

 I'm a software engineer based in Tunisia who specializes in building and designing exceptional digital experiences.

-Currently, I'm working as a Full-Stack JS TL at [itialuS](https://itialus.com/), Doha.
+Currently, I'm working as a Full-Stack Software engineer at [SMIT](https://www.smartmanagement-its.com), Doha.

 I have obtained my engineer's degree from [EPS](https://www.polytecsousse.tn/) in Software Engineering (2017-2020).